The Orders API enables merchants to process orders received through Shopping Actions. Through this API, participating merchants can:

 - Reflect their progress shipping them

-- Provide credits or refunds in response to returns or other events
+- Provide refunds in response to returns or other events

 Get started with the Orders API